example42/puppetguide-slides/Beginner/Language_basics/Classes.md

 Also called: **Defined resource types** or **defined types**

+Defined resource types are written in Puppet DSL and can make use of existing resource types or of other defined resource types.
-Similar to parametrized classes but can be used multiple times (with different titles).
+They are similar to parametrized classes but can be used multiple times (with different titles).

 **Definition** of a define: